Humanistic therapy

-Humanistic therapies focus on self-development, growth and responsibilities to help individuals recognise their strengths, creativity and choice.
-By working with a humanistic counsellor, you are supported in identifying and overcoming any blocks that are preventing you from achieving your full potential.
+Humanistic therapy is an umbrella term for a range of therapeutic approaches that all share a focus on self-development, personal growth, and responsibility.
+It aims to help individuals recognise their strengths, creativity, and the power of choice.
+By working with a humanistic counsellor, you can identify and overcome obstacles that may be holding you back, empowering you to achieve your full potential.

 What is humanistic therapy?